Blotch3D/Blotch3D/readme.md

 it, especially since it is Unity3D that would probably be what sells your product.
 The binaries are larger, and learning curve is certainly steeper, though.

+Godot game engine.
+Not as feature-rich as Unity3D but still fairly rich.
+This seems to be pretty much open source and requires no royalties or other fees, but check the details.
+Supports C#, among other languages.
+Don't know how a bare-bones example compares to Blotch3D.

 I haven't investigated it, but MonoGame.Extended seems to provide some but not all of the same features as Blotch3D.
 You could even try using